 Last, but definitely not least on this checklist of website basics, you also need a plan to promote your website.
 While websites can get found online without any marketing, you can improve your site’s online visibility by employing some very simple, yet effective marketing strategies to make your website stand out.

 Examples include listing your business in the best online directories, creating a Google My Business account or Facebook Business Page (all of which are free), and adding your website to business cards and other marketing materials.
 For those planning to use content as a lead magnet, having a content marketing plan and publishing calendar in place is essential.

-For tips, check out the best website marketing strategies to help get more people to your site and more business through your doors.
+For more tips on how to grow your business using your website, check out our list of website marketing strategies.
+You’ll learn how to get more people to your site and more business through your doors.